zhangzh-orange/learning_github_temp/README.md

 git push origin <my-feature>
 ```

-#You can repeat step 3 to 7 to gradually refine the code and save it at any thime, and when you think your phased tasks is done, you can apply to merge your change to the main branch (step 8 to 12).
+You can repeat steps 3 to 7 to gradually refine the code and save it at any time.
+When you think your phased tasks are done, you can apply to merge your change to the main branch (steps 8 to 12).

 ## 8. Synchronize Branches